-Can you believe it’s 50 years since humans landed on the moon for the first time?
+Can you believe it’s been over 50 years since humans landed on the moon for the first time?
 The historic event was not only an incredible feat of science and engineering but also led to many innovations that have improved human life since.
 If you have children who are fascinated by space travel ( or if you want to inspire them ) this fun collection of space themed science experiments will make a great home space camp!

 Don’t forget I also have a fun space themed book This Is Rocket Science which explores the principles behind space flight explaining difficult concepts through simple but exciting, hands on and easy space themed experiments.